Emrys365/alfred_workflows/cdTool/README.md

 Go [here](https://github.com/Emrys365/alfred_workflows/blob/master/cd.alfredworkflow) and download it directly.

+> NOTE: As of MacOS Monterey 12.3, the builtin Python2 has been removed.
+You may need to manually install it and change the language interpreter in the Script Filter to an installed Python path.

 ##### Examples:

 + `cd` + nothing : It will list all the history records.